 Step 2.
 Gather the Information You Need for Filing

 Before you fill out the form, collect the information that you will need.
 For example, information concerning the LLC and its owners (called "members").
 Other information will include:

 - The name of the LLC.
-Most states require that you use the term "LLC" in the name.
+Most states require that you use the term "LLC" or some variation of this designation in the name.